-Vegetable patches all over the country are producing wonderfully tasty food this summer.
-We at Best Bully Sticks could not be more excited about the array of vegetables and herbs this time of year!
-Tomatoes, squash, zucchini and cucumber are just some of the wholesome food that you can grow in your own back yard, or find fresh in farmer’s markets!
-If you enjoy these summer eats, then include your dog, too!
+Vegetable patches all over the country are producing wonderfully tasty and nutritious food.
+Tomatoes, squash, zucchini and cucumber are just some of the wholesome foods that you can grow in your own back yard or find fresh in farmer’s markets!
+If you enjoy these healthy eats, then include your dog, too!

 Not just for Halloween and Thanksgiving anymore, pumpkin is a great source of vitamins and minerals for your dog.
 Beta-carotene, which is a great source of Vitamin A, and fiber are two of the biggest benefits pumpkin provides your pup.
 Just like humans, dogs need a healthy amount of fiber in their diet to keep their digestive system “regular.”
 Boiling fresh pumpkin and adding to your dog’s food is a great way to bring this vegetable into your dog’s diet.